 Coraline is constantly treated with neglect by her parents who do not understand the vivid imagination that she has.
 She is also misunderstood by everyone around her who keeps calling her “Caroline” instead of “Coraline.”
 Bored by the mundaneness of her world, Coraline wishes for a brighter and more adventurous world – which manifests in the universe created by the Other Mother.
 However, Coraline soon realizes that the grass is not always greener on the other side and learns to appreciate what she has.

-Coraline also becomes bold and brave as she continually faces her fears and keeps pushing forward to protect her loved ones.
+Coraline also becomes bold and brave as she continually faces her fears in the other world and keeps pushing forward to protect her loved ones.
 She shows a great amount of quick thinking in defeating the Other Mother, as well as an incredible amount of compassion towards the ghost children.
 Although Coraline is seized by an urge to run away from the Other Mother several times, she overcomes this feeling and sticks to her guns to rescue her parents.
 Finally, Coraline learns to appreciate the boring and mundane of everyday life and begins to be content with the family she has.

-Mr. Jones is known for being adventurous with his meals, which are disgustingly termed as “recipes” by Coraline.
+Coraline’s father is known for being adventurous with his meals, which are disgustingly termed as “recipes” by Coraline.
 He is kidnapped by the Other Mother and is ultimately rescued by Coraline.
 After this incident, he seems to have developed a greater amount of affection towards his daughter.

-Mrs. Jones, Coraline’s mother, is a busy woman who does not pay much attention to her daughter.
+Mrs. Jones, Coraline’s real mother, is a busy woman who does not pay much attention to her daughter.
 She cannot be bothered about the meals that she feeds her daughter and does not indulge Coraline in her whims and fancies.
-This leads to Coraline wishing for things better than her own – a wish that is manifested In the parallel universe created by the Other Mother.
+This leads to Coraline wishing for things better in the real world than her own – a wish that is manifested In the parallel universe created by the Other Mother.
 However, she is encouraging and supportive of her daughter’s adventures and even suggests a few games for her daughter to play on her own.
 Mrs. Jones is ultimately captured by the Other Mother (along with Mr. Jones) and Coraline is forced to brave her fears and rescue her parents.

 The Other Mother